AdobeDocs/workfront.en/help/quicksilver/scenario-planner/share-a-plan.md

 product-area: enterprise-scenario-planner-product-area
 keywords: plan,permissions,share,initiatives,scenarios,scenario
 navigation-topic: enterprise-scenario-planner-navigation-topic
-title: Share a plan in the Adobe Workfront Scenario Planner
+title: Share a plan in the Scenario Planner
 description: You can share a plan that you created in the Adobe Workfront Scenario Planner with other users.
 ---

-# Share a plan in the Adobe Workfront Scenario Planner
+# Share a plan in the Scenario Planner

 ##